apache/incubator-kie-tools/README.md

 ### Kogito Builder Images

-The Kogito Builder Images are responsible for building the project with Apache Maven and generate the binary that will be used by the Kogito Runtime images to run the Kogito application.
+The Kogito Builder Images are responsible for building the project with Apache Maven and generating the binary that will be used by the Kogito Runtime images to run the Kogito application.

 The current available Kogito Builder image is: